riagalanos/riagalanos.github.io/_posts/2019-07-07-chapter-eight.md

 ---
 *hours of sleep 8  ▪  steps 10,000  ▪  lines of code written 20*

 Tomorrow begins a new chapter in my life.
-Chapter 8 if you count pre-college in Hollywood, FL, college at RPI, a short time in Tucson, AZ post-graduation, AAAS, my work as a defense contractor at the Pentagon, my first teaching gig at Centennial HS in suburban Atlanta, and my second teaching gig at TJHSST as the first seven..
+Chapter eight if you count pre-college in Hollywood, FL, college at RPI, a short time in Tucson, AZ post-graduation, AAAS, my work as a defense contractor at the Pentagon, my first teaching gig at Centennial HS in suburban Atlanta, and my second teaching gig at TJHSST as the first seven..

 *Software engineer.*  I can hardly believe it.
 I’ve been preparing students for this career for the past 16 years.
 It’s not that I didn’t think I could pursue this role before, I just loved teaching that much.
 I still want to work with young people, but now I hope to work with them from the industry side.
 Please hold me accountable.